 Three Approaches: Formula, Calculator and Spreadsheet

-What is the present value of an annuity due if the interest rate is 5 percent and you are promised the money at the end of 3 years if the payment is $100 per year?
+For example, an annuity due's interest rate is 5%, you are promised the money at the end of 3 years and the payment is $100 per year.

 Using the present value of an annuity due formula:

 (100 + 100 [ (1 - (1 + .05) - (3 - 1) ) ÷ .05 ]

 (100 + 100 [1 - (1.05) - 2 ÷ .05 ] = $285.94

 The value of $285.94 is the current value of three payments of $100 with 5% interest.

 Using a spreadsheet application is more efficient when calculating present value if you are not familiar with the formula.

 Spreadsheets are designed to calculate present values and other financial calculations.
 The function used for the present value of an annuity due on a spreadsheet is: